-The disease was identified in 1869 by the French neurologist, Jean-Martin Charcot but became more widely known internationally in 1939 when it ended the career of one of baseball’s most beloved players, Lou Gehrig.
-For many years following, ALS was commonly known as Lou Gehrig’s Disease.
+ALS was identified in 1869 by French neurologist Jean-Martin Charcot, but it became more widely known internationally in 1939 when it ended the career of one of baseball’s most beloved players, Lou Gehrig.
+For many years, ALS was commonly known as Lou Gehrig’s Disease.